sinai-dev/OSLDocs/Custom/Items.md

 * The Item ID of the Item you are cloning <b>from</b>, or the item you want to edit.
 If you leave out fields on the template, it will default to the value from this item.

 `New_ItemID` (integer) <b>[REQUIRED]</b>
 * The Item ID you want to apply the template <b>to</b>.
 It can be a new or existing ID.
+If not set, this will default to the Target ID.

 `Name` (text)
 * The item name.